Vinnie117/ML-for-Weather/Docs/functions.md

   - arguments:
     - cfg: data_config
   - invokes: data_loader(), pipeline_inference_preproc(), walking_inference()
   - description: This function is responsible for the inference procedure.
-We follwo a 'walking inference' approach which means that we predict ...
+We follow a 'walking inference' approach which means that we subsequently predict new rows of data.
+Each row, i.e. data for weather at time t requires a complete row of data (with all engineered features) at time t-1.

 <br/>

-data_loader()
+- data_loader()
+  - location: src/utils/functions.py
+  - arguments:
+    - data: str -> indicate purpose of data, e.g. 'training' or 'inference' (see cfg.data)
+    - cfg: data_config
+  - invokes: no user-defined functions
+  - description: This function reads the raw data that has been downloaded by download() from the DWD api and prepares the data for further usage by the preprocessing pipeline.
+Here, the dataframe is pivoted from long to wide format, unnecessary variables are discarded and variables are renamed.